Charles & Colvard Review : Reputable Online Retailer?

 The reason for our caution comes down to two factors: the warranty and the certification of authenticity.
 The warranty is not detailed as to what it covers and was a consistent theme amongst customer reviews.
 As for the certification, we’d prefer it was from outside experts, rather than in house.
 That said, Charles & Colvard is the leading distributor for moissanite, so it’s not as if there’s a “better” judge of quality out there.

 So, go ahead and shop with confidence, just be aware the shopping for moissanite does not have the some industry scrutiny as mined diamonds.

 Charles & Colvard Alternatives

-Brilliant Earth offers a modest select of moissanite rings.
+- Brilliant Earth offers a modest select of moissanite rings.
 You can shop just over two hundred moissanite engagement rings, available in many of the same options you’ll find with Charles & Colvard, just in more limited amounts.
 Brilliant Earth is also BBB accredited with an A-plus rated, committed to standards of economic, ethical, and environmental sustainability, and has more transparent and encompassing warranty policies.
-They do have slightly lower, but still decent, overall customer reviews.
+However, Brilliant Earth DOES have slightly lower, but still decent, overall customer reviews.

-- We know that you love moissanite as much as we do, so in the following, few articles read which is a better option from Moissanite vs Diamond and Moissanite vs Cubic Zirconia, and where to shop Moissanite from, so you be safe and get the best for your buck!
+- We know that you love moissanite as much as we do, so in the following, few articles read which is a better option from Moissanite vs Diamond, Moissanite vs Amora, Moissanite vs Morganite, and Moissanite vs Cubic Zirconia, and where to shop Moissanite from, so you be safe and get the best for your buck!
 Also take a look at our best Cubic Zirconia ring recommendations.